sirocco-rt/release-models/cloudy/cloudy_converge/README.md

 cloudy\_pl\_loop.py

-THE VERSION in this directory has the constant temperature option turned on, and set to 10,0000
+THE VERSION in this directory has the constant temperature option turned OFF and set to 10,0000